-You may be underpaid, underappreciated, bored out of your mind, sick of the stress or tired of dealing with rude people.
+You may be underpaid, underappreciated, bored out of your mind, sick of the stress or tired of dealing with catty co-workers.
 When your job goes from normal work stress to pure dread of going in the next day, It’s time to bite the bullet and leave.

-This is how I felt at my previous workplace.
+This is how I recently felt.
 I usually try not to let these things bring me down but a mixture of upped targets, being spoken to like trash over the phone, and my work environment as a whole really made me sad.
 I would struggle to get to sleep because I knew when I wake up, I’d need to drag myself back into an environment that made me feel anxious.
 My day was very repetitive and counter-productive.
-I would often fantasize about taking up a simple cleaning job (not that there’s anything wrong with that).
+I would often fantasize about taking up a simple cleaning job (not knocking that in any way).
 The idea of working hard in an active job doing something straightforward seemed quite appealing to me.

 For many people, the thought of not having it “all planned out” seems like a nightmare.
 But for me, having it all planned out is my idea of hell.
-Being in a corporate environment, chasing unreachable targets and possibly changing the way you are as a person is not something I would ever want to do.
-Of course, not everyone is like that and I’m not bashing anyone who enjoys working in a corporate environment, I met some lovely, friendly angels at my last job who enjoyed targets and were really brilliant at their job.
+Being in a corporate environment, chasing unreachable targets and possibly changing the way you are as a person to fit in… is not something I would ever want to do.
+Of course, not everyone is like that and I’m not bashing anyone who enjoys working in a corporate environment, I met some lovely, friendly angels at my last job who genuinely enjoyed chasing targets and were really brilliant at their job.
 It just wasn’t for me though and will never be.

 Leaving had been on my mind for a good 6 months.
-The reason I waited so long was that I thought it might just be a phase, I mean most people don’t actually enjoy getting up at 6 am and dragging themselves to work.
-So I pushed on until one day I couldn’t take anymore.
+The reason I waited so long was that I thought it might just be a phase, I mean most people don’t actually enjoy getting up at 6 am and dragging themselves to work right?
+So I pushed on until one day I couldn’t take it anymore.
 I was at work, something tipped me over the edge and I decided enough was enough.
 I made the decision to leave.
 Was I scared?
 Not at all!
 I’d already saved some money for a winter 2018 trip away but I thought f**k it!
-I’d rather have my freedom for a bit while I create a life I want to live.
+I’d rather have my freedom for a bit while I explore my options.
 I handed in my notice and felt INSTANT relief, happiness, excitement for the future.
 Even to this day, I wake up early feeling elated and motivated like never before 🙂

 I was chatting to one of my close friends who did the same back last year.
-She really hated the confinements of her job, dealing with power hungry managers and gossiping colleagues.
-She left and has now started her own creative business, which only requires her to work a few days a week.
+She really hated the confinements of her job, not to mention dealing with power-hungry managers and gossiping colleagues.
+She quit and has now started her own creative business, which only requires her to work a few days a week.
 Now, she’s happier than ever and the more people I see break away from the ball and chain, the happier it makes me!

 If you have a talent, if you are good with numbers, if you are a creative, an entertainer, an animal person – if you have some wacky idea then I’m sure you can use it to your advantage.
 Give it a go because life is too short to spend most of your waking life at a workplace you don’t enjoy.